fnalways/Olares/docs/manual/olares/market.md

 ### Prerequisites

 Before you begin, ensure that you have completed the following tasks:
-- **Cryptocurrency wallet**: You have installed a browser wallet extension (for example, MetaMask) and the wallet has sufficient balance to cover the app cost and gas fees.
-This guide uses MetaMask as an example, but you may use other supported wallets.
+- **Cryptocurrency wallet**: You have installed and logged into a browser wallet extension (for example, MetaMask).
+To successfully complete the transaction, please ensure your wallet holds both of the following funds:
+    - **Application fee**: Used to pay for the software license.
+The specific token required is determined by the app's `price.yaml` configuration (typically USDC or USDT).
+    - **Network Gas fee**: Used to pay for blockchain transaction costs.
+Note that Gas fees must be paid in ETH.
 - **LarePass mobile app**: You have installed the LarePass app on your phone and logged into the same account as your computer.

 ### Step 1: Initiate purchase and identity verification